History of Zach LaVine in Timeline

 In 2022, Zach LaVine was named a reserve for the NBA All-Star Game.

-On January 6, 2023, Zach LaVine scored 41 points while shooting 14-of-19 from the field and 11-of-13 from beyond the three-point line, leading to a 126–112 victory over the Philadelphia 76ers.
-This marked his fourth career game with at least 40 points on 70% shooting, surpassing Scottie Pippen for the second-most in Bulls history.
+On January 6, 2023, Zach LaVine scored 41 points on 14-of-19 shooting from the field and 11-of-13 from beyond the three-point line in a 126–112 win over the Philadelphia 76ers.
+That was his fourth career game with at least 40 points on 70% shooting, breaking a tie with Scottie Pippen for the second most in Bulls history.

-In February 2024, the Chicago Bulls announced that Zach LaVine would undergo season-ending surgery on his right foot as the next step in his recovery process.
+In February 2024, the Chicago Bulls announced that Zach LaVine would undergo season-ending surgery on his right foot as a next step in his recovery process.

-On November 29, 2024, Zach LaVine scored 29 points in a 138–129 loss to the Boston Celtics.
-He also achieved 1,051 three-pointers made as a Bull, surpassing Kirk Hinrich as the all-time leader in three-pointers made in Bulls franchise history.
+On November 29, 2024, Zach LaVine put up 29 points in a 138–129 loss to the Boston Celtics.
+On this day, he also achieved 1,051 three-pointers made as a Bull, surpassing Kirk Hinrich as the all-time leader in three-pointers made in Bulls franchise history.

-On February 3, 2025, Zach LaVine, along with Sidy Cissoko, three first-round draft picks, and three second-round draft picks, was traded to the Sacramento Kings in a three-team trade that also involved the San Antonio Spurs.
+On February 3, 2025, Zach LaVine, Sidy Cissoko, three first-round draft picks and three second-round draft picks, were traded to the Sacramento Kings in a three-team trade also involving the San Antonio Spurs.

 In 2025, Zach LaVine was traded to the Sacramento Kings.